ljstaib/news-analyzer/README.md

   - [X] Ability to upload more than one file at once
 - [X] NLP Analysis
   - [X] More thorough final sentiment and analysis based off of data received (if possible)
-  - Additional features?
 - [X] Newsfeed ingest
   - [X] Adding more than one website for articles (NYT)
   - [X] Adding "Read Later" feature, create "ReadLaterList" field for each user in database, read/edit this list
-- [ ] Quality of Life Improvements
+- [X] Quality of Life Improvements
-  - [ ] Loading icons
-  - [X] Improved styling
+  - [X] Improved styling on homepage

 ## Status/Progress:
 - Added newsapi.org API to gather articles from more websites (4/18)